sheos-org/eos21/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Mainnet Deployment
-#### *Strongly recommend testing first using the Ganache / Jungle Guide outlined above.*
+#### *We strongly recommend testing first using the Ganache / Jungle Guide outlined above.*

-#### Preparation
+#### Testing Preparation
-* Must have ERC20 token deployed on Ethereum mainnet, EOS token deployed on EOS mainnet, and have the keys that control the EOS account loaded in a wallet where the oracle will be running.
+* You must have ERC20 token deployed on Ethereum mainnet, EOS token deployed on EOS mainnet, and have the keys that have permission to transfer the EOS token loaded in a wallet where the oracle will be running.
 * In config.json configure `blackhole` and `eosiotoken` sections to your token parameters.
     * `websocket_provider` will point to Ethereum node - on mainnet use `wss://mainnet.infura.io/ws`
     * `critic_block` will be the Ethereum block number that you want the blackhole contract to expire, set to 0 if it never expires.